What is the MPS Program?

-The MPS Program provides integrated health and aged care services for older Australians living in small communities in regional and remote areas.
+The MPS Program provides integrated health and aged care services for older people living in small communities in rural and remote areas.

-The MPS Program aims to give regional and remote communities:
+The MPS Program aims to give rural and remote communities:

 - improved access to a mix of health and aged care services that meet community needs